-After the first half of the install completes, the new system is now automatically IPLed from 100 (with SLES 10 and earlier distributions, this step was manual).
+After the first half of the install completes, the new system is now automatically IPLed from 100.
 Complete the second half of the install using the following notes:

-- On the Host and Domain Name panel, deselect the box Change Hostname via DHCP. - On the Network Configuration panel, set the Firewall to be disabled. - On the Test Internet Connection panel, the box No, Skip This Test was selected due to firewalls. - On the Installation Overview panel, turn off the OpenLDAP Server (Don't use LDAP). - On the Installation Completed panel, deselect the check box Clone This System for Autoyast.
+- On the Host and Domain Name panel, deselect the box Change Hostname via DHCP. - On the Network Configuration panel, set the Firewall to be disabled. - On the Test Internet Connection panel, the box No, Skip This Test was selected due to firewalls. - On the Network Services Configuration panel, select OpenLDAP Server and set Start LDAP Server to No. - On the Installation Completed panel, deselect the check box Clone This System for Autoyast.

-When the installation process completes, the "golden" Linux image should now be installed.
+When the installation process completes, the "golden" Linux image should be installed.

-5.6.0.1 Analyzing the new system
+5.7.0.1 Analyzing the new system